jhu-arch/arch-tutorial/Snakemake.rst

 <Reproducibility-Framework>`.

 .. note::
-  * **Writing Workflows** : In Snakemake, `workflows`_ are specified as Snakefiles.
+  * **Writing Workflows** : "In Snakemake, `workflows`_ are specified as Snakefiles.
 Inspired by GNU Make, a `Snakefile`_ contains rules that denote how to create output files from input files.
 Dependencies between rules are handled implicitly, by matching filenames of input files against output files.
-Thereby wildcards can be used to write general rules.
+Thereby wildcards can be used to write general rules."

-  * **Snakefiles and Rules** : A Snakemake workflow defines a data analysis in terms of rules that are specified in the Snakefile.
+  * **Snakefiles and Rules** : "A Snakemake workflow defines a data analysis in terms of rules that are specified in the Snakefile."

 We will create a hypothetical scenario with precedent steps, where for example the Level 5 (tabix) depends on the Level 4 (tags), and so on.